AtlasBuggy/sicktoolbox-python/README.md

 # Introduction
 sicktoolbox-python is an atlasbuggy wrapper for the sicktoolbox library.
-Using this library, you can interface with SICK LIDARs that can be interfaced with using
+Using this library, you can interface with SICK LIDARs that can be interfaced with using the standard sicktoolbox library.

 # Setup